mktrm/cs426-fall23/index.md

 ## Format
 Course format is lectures three days a week.
-Attendance is strongly recommended, but not required.
+Attendance is not optional.
 The slides will be available for download before each lecture (See [Agenda](#agenda-tentative)).

 {: .note }
 A quick reminder: **Active engagement** and **re-enforcement** are keys to successful and effective learning.
 Therefore, we will have plenty of activities during lectures.
 These activities also help you to meet and interact with other students.
-Moroever, assignments, and grading are designed to help with re-enforcement and active engagemnet.
+Moroever, assignments, and grading are designed to help with re-enforcement and active engagement.

 ## Online Discussion
 Discussions, Q&A, peer-to-peer instruction, etc. take place on our [edstem](https://edstem.org/){:target="_blank"}.
-You should  have received an invitation email to join the course.
-Please contact Kazem if you have not.
+You will receive an invitation email to join the course.
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
 Constructive criticism is always welcome.

 {: .warning }
 While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.